Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

-Is it possible to obtain preliminary injunctions?
-If so, under what circumstances?
 The Indian courts can grant preliminary injunctions provided that the plaintiff can establish a strong prima facie case.
-Courts of appropriate jurisdiction in India can also grant ex parte injunctions to the plaintiff.
+In India, courts of appropriate jurisdiction can also grant ex parte injunctions to the plaintiff.
 The quintessential ingredients for an order of temporary injunction that must be proven by the plaintiff are as follows:

 - strong prima facie case;

 - irreparable loss and injury; and